 Curious to learn more about UX design, but not ready to pay for a formal degree or certification?
 No problem.
-You can still learn plenty about UX without breaking the bank.
+There are loads of free UX design training resources out there, so you can still learn plenty about UX design without breaking the bank.

-Thankfully, there are a lot of free short courses and tutorials out there for aspiring UXers who are looking to broaden their horizons; so many, in fact, that it can be challenging to find the one that meets your particular needs.
+Thankfully, there are a lot of free UX design micro courses and tutorials out there for aspiring UXers who are looking to broaden their horizons; so many, in fact, that it can be challenging to find the one that meets your particular needs.
 And that’s why we’re here.

-Here are our top nine free UX trainings to help you find your footing in the world of UX.
-These are all 100% free (no subscription required), 100% online, and are offered by trusted sources in the field.
-Here are the UX trainings we’ll cover:
+Here are our top nine places to go for free UX design training.
+These will help you find your footing in the world of UX, and they’re all 100% free (no subscription required), 100% online, and offered by trusted sources in the field.

 - InVision’s Principles of UX Design email course